Armanjafari/blog/README.md

 **composer install**
 **composer require laravel/ui**
 # next step #
-you should run the seeders by :
+you should run the seeders with :
 **php artisan db:seed**